United States

 Implications for Industry

 The United States is known for having some of the highest drug “sticker” prices worldwide.
-However, these do not reflect the actual prices to U.S. payers.
-This often leads to incorrect and unrealistic country-to-country price comparisons by the media, policymakers, and the public alike.
-In fact, pharmaceutical company representatives have even been called to testify to policymakers on Capitol Hill to defend their prices of medications due to inappropriate list price (ex-factory price) comparisons with ex-U.S. price benchmarks and surging prices.
+However, these do not reflect the actual prices to US payers.
+This often leads to incorrect and unrealistic country-to-country price comparisons by the media, policymakers and the public alike.
+In fact, drug company representatives have even been called to testify to policymakers on Capitol Hill to defend the price of their medications due to inappropriate list price (ex-factory price) comparisons with ex-US price benchmarks.

-To avoid these pitfalls, you must position your innovation to succeed with all your stakeholders and audiences.
-You need a partner who knows the complexities of both the U.S. market access and communications landscape.
+To avoid these pitfalls, you must position your innovation to succeed with all of your stakeholders and audiences.
+You need a partner who knows the complexities of the both the US market access and communications landscape.

 In the world’s largest pharmaceutical market, there is also tremendous opportunity.
-GLOBALHealthPR has years of experience in communicating complex U.S. stakeholder and patient access landscapes, positioning products for success, and defending innovations against critics.
+GLOBALHealthPR has years of experience in navigating complex payer landscapes, positioning products for success, and defending innovations against critics.

 The Latest from Our Blog